| |

 New York, N.Y.
 10014

 Washington Square United Methodist Church had a long history, having emerged from the Sullivan Street Methodist Episcopal Church, a reorganized Episcopal group organized in 1842.
-After the congregation moved to West Fourth Street into a Romanesque Revival building designed by Charles Hadden and built between 1859-60, the name was changed to Washington Square Methodist Episcopal church.
-The old church, located at 149 Sullivan Street near Prince Street, was then sold to the Church of St. Anthony of Padua.
+After the congregation moved to West Fourth Street into a Romanesque Revival building designed by Charles Hadden and built between 1859-60, the name was changed to Washington Square Methodist Episcopal Church.
+The old edifice, located at 149 Sullivan Street near Prince Street, was then sold to the Church of St. Anthony of Padua.
 In 1893, a merger took place with Asbury Methodist Episcopal Church, which was located across Washington Square.

 |